Speaker | Time | Text |

 I didn't find one single clot of earth disturbed, pressed down or disturbed in any way. | ||

-In this particular formation, the wheat, uh, this one occurred in wheat, although the one he phoned me about was in oats. | ||
+In this particular formation, the wheat, this one occurred in wheat, although the one he phoned me about was in oats. | ||

 The wheat wasn't completely pressed flat to the ground. | ||

-Which showed that if anybody had done it with an instrument, you would not have had the wheat popped up a few inches. | ||
+It was a few inches off the ground, which showed that if anybody had done it with an instrument, you would not have had the wheat popped up a few inches. | ||

-So, no physical object of any kind had been in this crop circle, which proved to me, this was one of the rare cases, that no human was involved in this. | ||
+So no physical object of any kind had been in this crop circle, which proved to me, this was one of the rare cases, that no human was involved in this. | ||

-It not possibly has been. | ||
+It could not possibly have been. | ||

 Also, in Canada, we don't have any tram lines like they do in England, sort of tractor marks. | ||